 Morcombe’s Birds of Australia

-This app is gem for Australian birder, it gives access to Michael Morcombe’s ‘Field Guide to Australian Birds’ which describes about 800 species of birds found in Australia.
-It also includes over 3000 high quality illustrations and drawings of birds.
+This app is a gem for Australian birders, it gives access to Michael Morcombe’s ‘Field Guide to Australian Birds’ which describes 800 species of birds found in Australia.
+It also includes over 3000 high-quality illustrations and drawings of birds.

 And about 1800 sounds of birds.

-To identify a bird you need to go through drawings and descriptions provided for each bird.
-Search feature which lets you find bird ID by searching a particular characteristic is also enabled in the app.
+To identify a bird you need to go through the drawings and descriptions provided for each bird.
+A search feature that lets you find bird ID by searching a particular characteristic is also enabled in the app.